-- We may not be able to demonstrate that our tablet vaccine is safe and effective to the satisfaction of the FDA; - the FDA may not agree that the completed Phase 1 clinical trials of the norovirus vaccine satisfy the FDA's requirements and may require us to conduct additional testing; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of one or more of our clinical trials; - the contract research organizations, or CROs, that we retain to conduct clinical trials may take actions outside of our control that materially and adversely impact our clinical trials; - the FDA may not find the data from our preclinical studies and clinical trials sufficient to demonstrate that the clinical and other benefits of our tablet vaccines outweigh the safety risks; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - the FDA may not accept data generated at our clinical trial sites;
+• We may not be able to demonstrate that our tablet vaccine is safe and effective to the satisfaction of the FDA;

-- if our NDA or BLA is reviewed by an advisory committee, the FDA may have difficulties scheduling an advisory committee meeting in a timely manner or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional preclinical studies or clinical trials, limitations on approved labeling or distribution and use restrictions; - the FDA may require development of a risk evaluation and mitigation strategy as a condition of approval; - the FDA may identify deficiencies in our manufacturing processes or facilities; and - the FDA may change its approval policies or adopt new regulations.
+- the FDA may not agree that the completed Phase 1 clinical trials of the norovirus vaccine and the Phase 1 and Phase 2 clinical trials of the COVID-19 vaccine satisfy the FDA's requirements and may require us to conduct additional testing; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of one or more of our clinical trials; - the contract research organizations, or CROs, that we retain to conduct clinical trials may take actions outside of our control that materially and adversely impact our clinical trials; - the FDA may not find the data from our preclinical studies and clinical trials sufficient to demonstrate that the clinical and other benefits of our tablet vaccines outweigh the safety risks; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - the FDA may not accept data generated at our clinical trial sites; - if our NDA or BLA is reviewed by an advisory committee, the FDA may have difficulties scheduling an advisory committee meeting in a timely manner or the advisory committee may recommend against approval of our application or may recommend that the FDA require, as a condition of approval, additional preclinical studies or clinical trials, limitations on approved labeling or distribution and use restrictions; - the FDA may require development of a risk evaluation and mitigation strategy as a condition of approval; - the FDA may identify deficiencies in our manufacturing processes or facilities; and - the FDA may change its approval policies or adopt new regulations.

-Our development of a COVID-19 vaccine candidate is at an early stage.
-We may be unable to produce an effective vaccine that successfully immunizes humans against SARS-CoV-2 in a timely manner, if at all.
+Our development of a norovirus vaccine candidate is at an early stage.
+We may be unable to produce an effective vaccine that successfully immunizes humans against norovirus in a timely manner, if at all.

 We are in the business of developing oral vaccines that are administered by tablet rather than by injection.
-In response to the global outbreak of COVID-19, in January 2020 we announced that we had initiated a program to develop a coronavirus vaccine candidate based on our Vector-Adjuvant-Antigen Standardized Technology ("VAAST") proprietary oral vaccine platform.
-In addition, on October 13, 2020, we announced that the first subject has been dosed in our Phase 1 study of VXA-CoV2-1, a non-replicating Ad5 vector oral tablet COVID-19 vaccine candidate.
-Our development of the vaccine is at an early stage, and we may be unable to produce an effective vaccine that successfully immunizes humans against SARS-CoV-2 in a timely manner, if at all.
+Our development of the norovirus vaccine is at an early stage, and we may be unable to produce an effective vaccine that successfully immunizes humans against norovirus in a timely manner, if at all.

-We have also entered into an agreement with certain manufacturing partners to help develop and manufacture our experimental oral COVID-19 vaccine.
-If we are unsuccessful in maintaining our relationships with these and other critical third parties, our ability to develop our oral COVID-19 vaccine candidate and consequently compete in the marketplace could be impaired, and our results of operations may suffer.
-Even if we are successful, we cannot assure you that these relationships will result in successful development and commercialization of our oral COVID-19 vaccine candidate.
-Our failure, or the failure of such partners or potential partners, to comply with applicable regulations could result in sanctions being imposed on us, including clinical holds, delays, suspension or withdrawal of approval to conduct clinical investigations, license revocation, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our potential COVID-19 vaccine.
+If we are unsuccessful in maintaining our relationships with critical third parties such as CROs and CMOs, our ability to develop our oral norovirus vaccine candidate and consequently compete in the marketplace could be impaired, and our results of operations may suffer.
+Even if we are successful, we cannot assure you that these relationships will result in successful development and commercialization of our oral norovirus vaccine candidate.
+Our failure, or the failure of such partners or potential partners, to comply with applicable regulations could result in sanctions being imposed on us, including clinical holds, delays, suspension or withdrawal of approval to conduct clinical investigations, license revocation, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our potential norovirus vaccine.